stavrosdro/angular-demo-app/README.md

 You have to follow the above steps in general.
 I will spot the differences below:

-Create application: `ng new demo-app --skip-git`
+Create application: `ng new angular-demo-app --skip-git`

 Update the scripts in the package.json